linagora/openpaas-esn/doc/e2e-test.md

 `grunt dev`

 Other services might be needed depending on your testing purpose such as ElasticSearch, ESN Sabre, James.
-Make sure that it works fine by opening OpenPaas manually with your favourite browser.
+Make sure that it works fine by opening OpenPaaS manually with your favourite browser.
 If it doesn't work on your browser, obviously it's impossible to run E2E test.

 ### Run E2E tests

-When OpenPaas instance is ready, you can start running E2E tests.
+When OpenPaaS instance is ready, you can start running E2E tests.

 Start Selenium server: